Michigan dams collapse, residents told to evacuate

-(Reuters) - Michigan’s county of Midland said on Tuesday two dams have collapsed due storm and heavy rains in the past few days and residents nearby were told to evacuate immediately.
+(Reuters) - Michigan’s county of Midland said on Tuesday two dams have collapsed due to storm and heavy rains in the past few days and residents nearby were told to evacuate immediately.

 “The Edenville Dam and Sanford Dam have failed.
 Residents of Edenville and Sanford should evacuate immediately,” a statement from the county said.